 Air-Seal an Attic Series: Sealing Wire & Plumbing Penetrations

-A little bit of caulk or spray foam is all you'll need
+A little bit of caulk or spray foam is all you'll need to plug holes tight.

 Even the smallest holes can add up to serious energy losses in the average home.
 In this video, Mike shows which sealants work best, and shares some good tips in for plugging them up tight.